Mylinear/Power_Bi/Workout_Wednesday/README.md

 This repository contains my solutions to the **Workout Wednesday** challenges, designed to improve data visualization skills in Power BI.

-## About
+## About Workout Wednesday

-**Workout Wednesday** is a weekly challenge focused on re-creating complex data-driven visualizations.
-Each folder in this repository corresponds to a specific challenge, complete with the PowerBI workbook and any additional resources used in the solution.
+[Workout Wednesday](https://www.workout-wednesday.com) is a weekly challenge series aimed at helping data enthusiasts and professionals improve their data visualization skills using tools like Tableau and Power BI.
+Each week, a new challenge is posted, offering participants an opportunity to hone their skills by tackling real-world scenarios and complex data sets.

 ## Connect with Me